que-es-como-usar-pm2

 pm2 delete api-server

-To ensure that PM2 starts automatically when the system reboots, we can do:
+To ensure PM2 starts automatically on system reboot we can do,

 This will create an appropriate startup script for your operating system.

-On Linux systems, the pm2 startup command should be executed with the appropriate permissions, usually via sudo
+On Linux systems, the pm2 startup command must be run with appropriate permissions, usually via sudo

 Node.js is single-threaded by default.
-PM2 allows you to easily create a cluster of processes:
+PM2 allows you to easily create a process cluster:

 pm2 start app.js -i max

-This will create one instance for each available CPU, sharing the same port.
+This will create one instance per available CPU, sharing the same port.

 PM2 includes a built-in monitor: